 For anyone considering a career in banking in Chile, this list of top banks in Chile is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

-Headquartered in Santiago, Banco Santander-Chile is the biggest bank in the country in terms of deposits and loans.
+Headquartered in Santiago, Banco Santander-Chile is the largest of the banks in Chile in terms of deposits and loans.
 With a network of 504 branches, the Santander Group subsidiary provides a wide range of commercial and retail banking services to its clients from the retail, middle market, and global banking markets.

 Aside from the traditional banking services, Banco Santander-Chile offers financial solutions such as leasing, advisory, securities brokerage, insurance brokerage, as well as management of mutual funds and investments.
 It employs over 10,000 individuals and serves 3.5 million customers.

 Banco del Estado de Chile, more commonly known as BancoEstado, is the country’s only public bank, formed by Government Decree no. 126 of 1953.
 It is responsible for the financial activities of the Chilean government through an account that is managed by the General Treasury of the country.

 BancoEstado stands alone among banks in Chile as the largest mortgage lender and the largest issuer of debit cards in Chile, providing financial services to consumers and companies.
 Global Finance magazine named BancoEstado the Safest Bank in Latin America starting in 2010.
 In 2015, it was ranked as the 48th safest bank in the world.

 With headquarters in Santiago, it manages branches in other cities outside Chile, including in New York, Hong Kong, Mexico City, São Paulo, and Buenos Aires.

 Banco de Crédito e Inversiones (BCI) was established in 1937 to support small and medium enterprises in the country.
 Headquartered in Chile, the bank offers a wide range of financial products and services, including savings and deposits, insurance, securities brokerage, and asset management.